s-ol/mmm/root/blog/automating_my_rice/mmm$tpl -> text$markdown.md

 The wallpaper for the last one is intended to be tiled, not stretched, but that currently requries a manual change in my i3 config:
 [![dark][dark]][dark]

-I am thinking about implementing this as a Themer feature, but it will require it's own *presentation* plugin type so everyone can choose their own commands, bars, and waiting time,
+I am thinking about implementing this as a Themer feature, but it would require it's own *presentation* plugin type, so everyone can choose their own commands, bars, and waiting time.

 You can find more information about [Themer on the github page][themer], along with all my [config files][dotfiles].